 Parameter Description Device Name Enter a name for the main device.
 IP Address Enter the IP address of the main device.
 Port Enter the port number.
 It is 37777 by default.
-Username Fire with a law in transport and transport of the Davids Password Enter the login username and password of the Device.
-Select the checkbox to enable cluster, and then enter the cluster IP address, subnet mask and gateway.
+Username Enter the login username and password of the Device.
+Password Select the checkbox to enable cluster, and then enter the cluster IP address, subnet mask and gateway.
 Enable Cluster Cluster IP is a virtual IP that is used to access and manage the main devices and sub devices in the cluster.
 After logging in with the virtual IP, when the main device fails and the system is switched to the sub device, you can still view live video.